Klimaatlas/KAPy/docs/tutorials/Tutorial01.md

 12. Now have a look in `./results` and the subdirectories there.
 You will see that they have all be filled out with the corresponding files.

 13. KAPy produces a set of of "quick-look" plots that can be used to give a quick overview of the results.
 Note that these are intended to be generic and work for all possible configurations - the plot that you actually want is most likely not there.
 Nevertheless, it does still provide a way to get a quick overview of the results.
-Open the directory `./results/6.plots/` and browser through the files with an image viewer e.g. :
+Open the directory `./results/7.plots/` and browse through the files with an image viewer e.g. :

 ```
 eog .